wojwozniak/wp-pustynnaburza/README.md

 - Add logo using WordPress wp-admin settings

-### Other information
+### Other info

-Feel free to use all the code from this project
+The website was created for ZHP Hufiec Dąbrowa Górnicza (polish non-profit organisation), however feel free to reuse every part of the code however you want!